Guides:

 • If you live in Belfast or you live in Scotland and your lawyer is representing you at your appeal, you can ask for a phone or video hearing.

-• Without a hearing – the Judge decides your appeal by reading documents you, your representative (if you have one) and the Home Office send to the Tribunal.
+• Without a hearing (Paper Hearing) - the Judge decides your appeal by reading documents you, your representative (if you have one) and the Home Office send to the Tribunal.
 The Tribunal writes to you to say what the Judge has decided.
 This is called a paper hearing.

 Getting an oral hearing